INO-quantum/scanning-cavity-lock/README.md

 One example lineshape and derivative obtained with the `tools/read_data.py` script (for details see readme in tools folder):

-Peak data = orange points (Arduino), derivative data = red points (Arduino), threshold = black cross, fit points of zero crossing = red lines and points, zero crossing of derivative = red cross (python) and blue cross (Arduino), orange solid lines = 9-point Savitzky-Golay filter, orange dashed lines = 9-point Savitzky-Golay filter using power of 2 factors.
+Peak data = orange points (Arduino), derivative data = red points (Arduino), high and low thresholds = black crosses, fit points of zero crossing = red lines and points (4 in this case), zero crossing of derivative = red cross (python) and blue cross (Arduino, below red cross), orange solid lines = 9-point Savitzky-Golay filter, orange dashed lines = 9-point Savitzky-Golay filter using power of 2 factors (implemented on Arduino for better efficiency).

 <img src="images/peak.png" width="600"/>

 > [!NOTE]
 > The presented error here is obtained only from the error signal and is **not** an independent measure of the achieved locking performance.
-One would need for example to measure the Alan deviation on a wavemeter locked to a laser referenced to an atomic transition.
+A more precise way would be to measure the Alan deviation using a wavemeter locked to a laser referenced to an atomic transition.

 ## Discussion

 The actual performance is sufficient for the relative wide blue-violet 399nm transition of Ytterbium atoms.
 At present (March 2026) we have limited data about the stability and drifts.
 We need to change the setpoint from day to day by about 10μs and the lock is stable throughout one working day, but we have not monitored correlations with temperature, air pressure and humidity.

+The achievable stability is clearly limited by two factors: 1. the 12bit resolution of the digital input and output of the Arduino Due limits the achievable residual noise and we see clear digitalization jumps on the ramp offset.
+2. The responds time of the feedback is limited by the scan period.
+One might increase the scanning frequency but we have not found a maximum frequency specification of the cavity which should be limited by the first resonance frequency of the piezo, and is typically in the few 100Hz to few kHz range.

+The calculation time of the peak position at the moment is not a limit, which allows us to implement more complicated but also more robust schemes which includes averaging, 9-point Savitzky-Golay filter, fitting of several peaks and median filter.
+One constraint however is, that the peaks need to be separated more than the calculation time from each other.

-For locking a laser to drive a narrower transition drifts and the slow freedback time become more important.
-Drifts might be more significant when the wavelengths of the reference laser and of the controlled laser are farther apart.
-For the feedback time at the moment the scanning frequency of the cavity is the main limit.
-We scan a full free spectral range of the green reference laser.
-This has the advantage that it cancels pressure and temperature changes - at least in first order, but requires to scan by at least 1.5GHz.
-Other schemes might allow to scan a more narrow range but might be more complicated and the cancellation of drifts might become more difficult.
+For locking a laser intended for a narrower transition, drifts and the slow freedback time would become more important.
+Drifts are expected to be more significant when the wavelengths of the reference laser and of the controlled laser are farther apart.
+The present scheme is certainly not fast enough to reduce the linewidth of a laser and the limited resolution does not allow to get very low residual noise.

+The present setup would allow to lock even several lasers but the Arduino Due has only 2 analog outputs, where one is used for ramp generation and the other for feedback of one laser.
+If one would generate the ramp externally and provide an external ramp trigger input into the Arduino (as is done in the original publication), then one could feedback on a second laser, as long as the lines on the cavity are sufficiently separated from each other.